Nicolás Diego Badano, Dr. Eng.

 Local Time Stepping - Why and How?

-Posted on July 11, 2022 by Nicolas Badano
+Posted on July 11, 2022 by Nicolás Diego Badano

 Sometimes your numerical problem is stiff, meaning you have two related timescales: one that is fast and requires a small time step to maintain stability, and the other much slower, which requires long simulation times to reach a steady state.
-If you are only interested in that final steady state, Local Time Stepping (LTS) can really cut down the computational costs on these types of problems.
-This technique is supported by many solvers in the OpenFOAM toolkit.

 Flow around a cylinder - Adaptive Mesh Refinement (AMR)

 What if your mesh could be adapted automatically to improve the accuracy of your solution?
 That's exactly what Adaptive Mesh Refinement (AMR) is all about.
-OpenFOAM has built-in tools to automatically refine the mesh locally using whatever criteria you specify.
-But, what criteria should we use?

 Weir with moving gate - Moving mesh and Cyclic AMI

-Posted on June 21, 2022 by Nicolas Badano
+Posted on June 21, 2022 by Nicolás Diego Badano

 Have you ever wondered how to include a moving gate in your CFD simulations?
 There's actually quite a few ways to do that, but perhaps the most straightforward one is using a moving mesh region, combined with Cyclic Arbitrary Mesh Interfaces (AMI).
-In this video I show the setup and results for a simple case using this technique.

 Attenuating spurious velocities in the air phase on free surface simulations

-Posted on June 13, 2022 by Nicolas Badano
+Posted on June 13, 2022 by Nicolás Diego Badano

 Many times in multiphasic simulations (e.g. interFoam) of hydraulic problems, only the results of the water fraction are of interest, but due to poor mesh quality or non-optimal case setups, high velocities develop in the lighter air fraction.
-These often increase computational times, and might potentially lead to instabilities.

-Flow through bottom discharger Simulation -DualSPHysics
+Flow through bottom discharger Simulation - DualSPHysics

-Posted on May 16, 2022 by Nicolas Badano
+Posted on May 16, 2022 by Nicolás Diego Badano

 I wasn't able to progress very much onto the validation plans for DualSPHysics.
-So far, I 've fixed the initial conditions, switched to a better temporal integrator and to a proper turbulence model, and I'm now running "mesh" convergence tests.
+So far, I 've fixed the initial conditions, switched to a better temporal integrator and to a proper turbulence model, and I'm now running 'mesh' convergence tests.

 Hydraulic Jump simulation - Rendering in Paraview

-Posted on April 19, 2022 by Nicolas Badano
+Posted on April 19, 2022 by Nicolás Diego Badano

 I spent part of the Easter weekend playing with Paraview 5.10.1, trying to improve result rendering for a typical hydraulic problem, to make them easier to digest by less technically inclined customers.
-So I grabbed an old case CFD of a submerged hydraulic jump solved with LES, and let it run for a few hours.

 PhD Thesis Defended

-Posted on October 23, 2021 by Nicolas Badano
+Posted on October 23, 2021 by Nicolás Diego Badano

 The day has finally arrived.
 On Friday, I defended my thesis and received my PhD in Engineering from the University of Buenos Aires.